MahmudulSakib/Live-Chatting-App/readMe.md

 ### Developed by Mahmudul Hasan Sakib

 > [!CAUTION]
-> All rights are reserved, 2025 © Mahmudul Hasan Sakib
+> All rights are reserved | 2025 © Mahmudul Hasan Sakib